jstormes/php-docker-quickstart/README.md

 ## Quick start

-This project is just a template for a PHP project using Docker.
+This project is a template for a PHP projects using Docker.
 It is meant to be a starting point for a PHP project using Docker.
 You should replace this readme and code with your own.
 You should fork this project and make it your own.